DiamondsAndRust206/Trails.Solution/README.md

   */appsettings.json
 ```

-* In the shell program, navigate to the root directory of the newly created file called "LocalBusiness.Solution"
+* In the shell program, navigate to TrailsApi directory of "Trails.Solution"
-* In the LocalBusinessApi directory create a file named "appsettings.json"
+* In the TrailsApi directory create a file named "appsettings.json"
 * Add the following code to the newly created .json file
 ```
 {
   "ConnectionStrings": {
-      "DefaultConnection": "Server=localhost;Port=3306;database=local_business;uid=root;pwd=epicodus;"
+      "DefaultConnection": "Server=localhost;Port=3306;database=trails;uid=root;pwd=epicodus;"
   }
 }
 ```